-When it comes to alumni giving, 85% of recent graduates said they would donate more if they knew that their money was going to support an organisation they were involved with as a student.
+When it comes to alumni giving, 85% of recent graduates said they would donate more if they knew that their money was going to support an organization they were involved with as a student.

 Generationally, they are interested in volunteering and seeing the impact of their gift from day one.
-If they volunteered with an organisation while they were on campus, then they’re more likely to support those initiatives as alumni.
+If they volunteered with an organization while they were on campus, then they’re more likely to support those initiatives as alumni.
 Look for ways they can volunteer and mentor students.

 To support coronavirus-related initiatives, can they help make calls to raise emergency funds or answer calls to student support lines?
 Can they volunteer at your institution’s food bank?
 How can they help students?
 That's what they're going to respond to.

 If they're interested, they're going to pay attention.
 If it's something that they're passionate about, or something that resonates with them, then they'll pay attention.
-If you can figure out who they were connected to while they were on campus, a popular faculty member or club advisor, and personalise your communications, then they’ll be more likely to pay attention.
+If you can figure out who they were connected to while they were on campus, a popular faculty member or club advisor, and personalize your communications, then they’ll be more likely to pay attention.
 That's why you have to have the hook.

-Be intentional with personalised communications
+Be intentional with personalized communications

 Once you’ve identified what your recent graduates are interested in and developed compelling reasons to engage, then you can post about those topics on social media and your website.
 When you’ve caught their attention, they’ll be more likely to give you their contact information, and then you can reach out to them.
-Further, your engaged alumni may socialise your content with their peers and help you reach other members of the community that have been less engaged.
+Further, your engaged alumni may socialize your content with their peers and help you reach other members of the community that have been less engaged.

 Being intentional about how you’re communicating with recent graduates is going to be key.
 Consider adjusting your communication schedule so that you’re not bombarding your alumni with messages.
 And instead of just asking for donations, consider also communicating about the ways your institution can support your alumni, like through career services.